Farmhouse Style Hanging Kitchen Towel Tutorial

 Construction Steps

-Once you have your supplies gathered (which, of course, also include a needle, thread, scissors, pins, and a sewing machine) you can get to work.
+- Once you have your supplies gathered (including a needle, thread, scissors, pins, and a sewing machine), you can get to work.
 So let’s get started!

 Step One:

-Gather your dish towel in until it is the same width as your hot pad.
+- Gather your dish towel until it is the same width as your hot pad.
 (The width of your hot pad from corner to corner on the diagonal.)

 Step Two:

-Once gathered place your dish towel on top of the hot pad as shown in the picture.
-(With right sides together and with the middle of the hot pad aligned with the middle of the dish towel.)
+- Once gathered, place your dish towel on the hot pad, as shown in the picture.
+(With the right sides together and the middle of the hot pad aligned with the middle of the dish towel.)

-Note: Make sure that the hanging tab that is attached to the corner of your hot pad is placed so that it will be at the top of your dishtowel and not along with one of the ends that will be sewn.
+- Note: Make sure that the hanging tab attached to the corner of your hot pad is placed at the top of your dishtowel and not along with one of the ends that will be sewn.
 Pin.

-Sew dishcloth and hot pad together.
-Once sewn flip the hot pad/dish towel combo over in preparation for adding the button.
-(It should look like the picture above.)
+- Sew the dishcloth and hot pad together.
+Once sewn, flip the hot pad/dish towel combo over to add the button.
+(It should look like the picture)

 Step Three:

-Your dish towel should now drape nicely from the bottom of your hot pad.
-Fold your hot pad in half once more to find where you should place your button.
+- Your dish towel should now drape nicely from the bottom of your hot pad.
+Fold your hot pad in half again to find where to place your button.

-This will depend on how long the hanging tab is that came with your hot pad.
+- This will depend on how long the hanging tab that came with your hot pad is.
 I placed mine about one inch down from the corner.

-Hand sew your button onto your hot pad.
+- Hand sews your button onto your hot pad.

-Now you will be able to loop the hot pad tab over your shank button!
+- Now, you can loop the hot pad tab over your shank button!

-Like I said…so easy and I really do love using them.
-They come in so handy that I have some in my kitchen at all times!
+- Like I said,…so easy, and I love using them.
+They’re so handy that I have some in my kitchen at all times!

 About the Maker: